Return to Zion: Ezra's return

-The third migration was led by Ezra the scribe, with the Talmud mentioning that Ezra was delayed in returning to the Land of Judah because he had to stay alongside his Rabbi, Baruch ben Neriah, a disciple of Jeremiah and one of the leading figures among Jews, but too old and weak to travel to the Land of Judah.
+The third migration was led by Ezra the scribe in the seventh year of Artaxerxes I (458 or 457 BC).
+According to the Talmud, he delayed his return to Judah to stay with his rabbi, Baruch ben Neriah, the renowned disciple of Jeremiah who was too old and weak to travel.

-Ezra returned with the official approval of the Persian government and license to take out all donated money from exiled Jews and government officials to the holy temple and Jews living in Judea.
-He was also permitted to transfer holy vessels to the Temple in Jerusalem, and a decree was given to the government treasurers to allocate them with money, wheat, wine and oil.
-In addition, all which served in the holy temple, the priests, Levites and Nethinims were given tax exemption, and Ezra was authorized to appoint magistrates and judges and to teach the law of God to the people of Judah, as well as the authority to impose penalties of confiscation, banishment or execution, if needed.
+Ezra returned with the approval of the Persian government and license to spend all donations to the Jerusalem holy temple.
+He was also permitted to transfer the returned holy vessels to the Temple, and a decree allocated them government money, wheat, wine and oil.
+In addition, all who served in the holy temple, the priests, Levites and Nethinim were given tax exemption, and Ezra was authorized to appoint magistrates and judges and to teach the law of God to the people of Judah, as well as judicial authority to impose penalties of confiscation, banishment or execution.

 Nehemiah's return

-The fourth migration was led by Nehemiah, who requested a temporary leave of absence to go to Judah in order to rebuild Jerusalem and repair its city walls and his request was approved by the king.
-For this purpose, he was given permission to cut down woods and was escorted by the army.
+The fourth migration was led by Nehemiah, who was granted a leave of absence to rebuild Jerusalem and repair its city walls in the twentieth year of Artaxerxes I (445 or 444 BC).
+He was given permission to cut down woods and was escorted by Persian troops.

-Due to the economic distress that the people of Judea were under, Nehemiah faced a public crisis during the repairing of the walls of Jerusalem.
-Nehemiah heard the Jewish people's complaints and got angry at the Jewish nobles and officials for taking advantage of the crisis to make money off the poor Jews, especially those serving in the holy temple that were tax exempt, whereas the rest of the people of Judea were feeling the economic burden of heavy taxes by the Persian government.
-Nehemiah assembled a public hearing and contended with the nobles of Judah.
-He urged them to restore to the poor their fields and houses and relinquish their loans, and in order to set a personal example, he was the first to follow his own steps, proclaiming that he and his close associates would forgo their debts.
-He managed to get their assurances on this matter, but did not settle with their assurances and put them under oath that they should do according to this promise.
+Due to economic distress in Judea, Nehemiah faced a public crisis during the repairing of the walls of Jerusalem.
+Nehemiah heard the Jewish people's complaints and got angry at the profiteering of the Jewish nobles and officials, especially those serving in the holy temple who were exempt from the heavy Persian taxes.
+Nehemiah assembled a public hearing and urged the nobles to restore confiscated fields and houses and forgive loans.
+He was the first to do so, proclaiming that he and his close associates would forgive their debts.
+He put the nobles under oath to fulfill their promises.
 On the twenty-fifth day of the month of Elul, 52 days after the work began, the whole wall was completed.